jamesparkerbrown/Test-app/README.md

 - Tracking
 - Social features
 - In-app purchases
+- Microphone permissions
+- Voice recording
+- AI voice assessment
+- Automated praise loops

 The application has one job:

 Provide useful reading practice words quickly.

+It should be something you can open while sitting beside your child, practise a few words together, and put away again.

+No profile to maintain.
+No data to collect.
+No algorithm deciding whether the child performed well enough.

+---

+🔒 Privacy by design

+Word Blocks does not need to know who the child is.

+It does not need their:

+- Name
+- Age
+- Email address
+- Voice
+- Reading history
+- Location
+- Account information

+The app does not need to listen to a child in order to help them practise reading.

+Keeping Word Blocks simple means keeping children's data out of the application in the first place.

 ---